Dr. Valerio De Martinis

 2009-2012.
 Simulation & Modeling Engineer at the regional competence center for transport systems (Campania Region, Naples, ITALY).

 - IAROR - International Association of Railway Operations Research.

-- TRB Transportation Research Board (Railroad Transportation committee)
+- TRB Transportation Research Board (Railroad Transportation )

 - IEEE ITSS Intelligent Transportation Systems Society

-- Investigation of the Train driver productivity and job satisfaction / Project leader / Project ongoing
+- Investigation of the Train driver productivity and job satisfaction / Project leader / Project completed

 Relevante Publikationen in den letzten 5 Jahren (vollständige Liste auf Anfrage):